Issues in Early Care and Education

 Vicki has a strong interest in documenting child play through photographs and video.
 In the past, she has had her students collect documentation and present their analyses orally in class, or create posters and hold a poster session.
 Her learning goals are to:

 - learn how to observe, document, and analyze children at play

 - present the students' analysis to the professor and their peers

 - offer an opportunity for the students' peers to critique their analysis and offer analyses of their own

-These teaching goals have worked well using presentation and posters, but in the fall of 2008 Vicki tried doing it with a new tool called "VoiceThreads" which, in a nutshell, is an online service that offers a way to post an image or video and collect audio commentary from different users.
+These teaching goals have worked well using presentation and posters, but Vicki tried doing it with a new tool called "VoiceThreads" which, in a nutshell, is an online service that offers a way to post an image or video and collect audio commentary from different users.
 In other words, the technology is a perfect fit for Vicki's pedagogical goals.

 A screenshot of a VoiceThread.
 The video documentation of the child at play is in the center, with the video playback controls below.
 Each student's comment is represented by an icon adjacent to the video in the center; click on the icon and the student's comment will play.